decima/diamond/README.md

 - Create a copy of this project
   - how?
-    - download a tarball of it ([let me do it for you](https://github.com/decima/svelte-go-boilerplate/archive/refs/heads/main.zip))
+    - download a tarball of it ([let me do it for you](https://github.com/decima/svelte-go-diamond/archive/refs/heads/main.zip))
     - or...
-    - use the "templating" feature from github ([let me do it for you](https://github.com/decima/svelte-go-boilerplate/generate))
+    - use the "templating" feature from github ([let me do it for you](https://github.com/decima/svelte-go-diamond/generate))
-- There is a script named `rename.sh`, it is used to replace "BOILERPLATE" in every strings by the name you decide.
+- There is a script named `rename.sh`, it is used to replace "diamond" in every strings by the name you decide.
 Be careful to name it well (there's no turning back)
   - run `chmod a+x rename.sh && ./rename.sh`

 So you have a fresh project how to work with it ?